1982 - No Life 'Til Leather.

 But do no fear metal-fans, some shades of actual thrash are found on the killer "Through The Never", the redneck "Don't Tread On Me" and the final-cut on the record, another E-riff staccato, the hidden power-punch of "The Struggle Within", who happens to includes one of Kirk Hammett's best lead-work to date.
 The bonus ANTI-NOWHERE LEAGUE track "So What ?" and "Killing Time" by SWEET SAVAGE reprise are signs the crew still has a grasp on their punk and NWOBHM roots.

-With a black-covered artwork, AC/DC changed the game of hardrock, forever !
+With an all black artwork, AC/DC changed the game of hardrock, forever !

-With a black-covered artwork, METALLICA changed the game of heavymetal, forever !
+With an all black artwork, METALLICA changed the game of heavymetal, forever !

 And Seattle was a couple of weeks away of, once again, changing the game, forever !